mvrl/lidar-harmonization/README.md

 ## Training the model

 Training is very straightforward.
 Simply run `python train.py` from the `src` directory.
 This should run training, validation, testing, and one of the qualitative datasets.
 One caveat at this point is that you must choose which one to run each time.
 Training a model produces results in the results directory (by default) under the chosen neighborhood size (e.g., `results/50/`).

+## Troubleshooting

+### Installing Custom Pointnet++ CUDA Kernels with Anaconda
+If you are using Anaconda and you receive errors messages stating that .o files are not a recognized file format, it is because Anaconda comes with it's own `ld` linker.
+Find the folder `$HOME/.conda/envs/lidar/compiler_compat` and rename `ld` to `ld-old` temporarily.
+Then try to install the dependencies.